nicolls1/adverity-challenge/README.md

 but I didn't have time to get into that.
 I open sourced a color trivia game that I've been toying with a bit here: https://github.com/nicolls1/color-game and it uses Storybook.

+I'm sure I've left some details out so happy to chat more!